Buying a house can take quite a while, but how long does it take for the Land Registry to complete your application, and why does it take so long?

 These can include additional covenants on title, or third party rights, often contained in old Deeds and Conveyances, which may need to be registered to protect third party interests.

-Legal Aid Agency & Land Registry to strike
+Legal Aid Agency & Land Registry strikes

 To further increase the length of time for the Land Registry to do their work, we can add in the effect of industrial action.

 On the 11th January 2023, the Public and Commercial Services Union said that there would be a strike on 1st February affecting Land Registry and Legal Aid Agency staff.
-This is, in common with other public sector workers, due to pay, pension and job security frustrations in a time where inflation has risen to nearly 11%.
+This is, in common with other public sector workers, due to pay, pension and job security frustrations in a time where inflation had risen to nearly 11%.

 Your move is worth the wait

-We hope this gives some insight into issues that make the process of buying a new home seem lengthy.
-With chains, searches, the Land Registry, and now industrial action on top, it’s not a quick process – but when you’re done you can relax, your home is finally yours.
+With chains, searches, the Land Registry, and industrial action on top, it’s not a quick process – but when you’re done, your property ownership is finally secure.

 You can speed up the process by engaging your conveyancing solicitor early in the process.
 Contact us for your conveyancing quotation from our expert property solicitors.

-1. Thank you for your comment.
+Thank you for your comment.
 Without more information it is not possible for us to give much assistance, but generally application is made to Land Registry on one of their standard forms with the title documents held.
 This process is normally carried out by a solicitor or conveyancer on your behalf.

 If you are looking to buy a property and need assistance with that and registration of your title then please contact our new business team on 0800 977 7887.